 You’re at the mercy of the weather and geography, and are often hours from any support.
 Today we shot at Slide Ranch just North of the Golden Gate Bridge for two days, to support a cool Disney show, “Pass the Plate.”
 Two awesome, professional child actors read from our outdoor teleprompter to share tips on organic, locally grown veggies, honey, and gluten free pizza crust while farmhands tended the bees and local kids milked the goats.
 To do this properly, we needed to be mobile and have an outdoor teleprompter that was 6 times as bright as standard units.
 These are expensive and rare in the teleprompter industry but we’ve found it useful to own several.
 If you’re teleprompting outside without a special highbright (aka daybright) monitor, it’s impossible to read.

 Today was an example of why it’s always worth it to have a spare and a backup plan.
 We had one awesome day of using my 20″ outdoor teleprompter for the kids to read in direct sun.
 On day two, the backlight bulb on the monitor failed.
-You can tell, because the LCD text is still faintly visible but without the bulb, it’s unusable.
-This is rare: in my 20 years of teleprompting, it’s only happened once before.
+This is rare: in my 20+ years of teleprompting, it’s only happened once before.
 Thanks to the first experience, we were prepared.